Tractable Probabilistic Models for Investment Planning: Experimental Results

 \subsection{Training Details}

-We trained our SPNs using the \texttt{SPFlow} library \cite{Molina2019SPFlow}, which supports automatic structure learning and exact inference for tractable probabilistic models through queries.
-The structure learning procedure relies on hierarchical clustering and recursive variable partitioning to identify conditional independencies within the data.
-We optimized the hyperparameters using \texttt{WandB} \cite{wandb} through Bayesian search over 500 trials, per percentage of the total dataset, with model selection based on ground-truth log-likelihood on the validation set.
-We standardized and discretized features depending on the leaf node type.
-Individual runs required from a few seconds to several minutes, depending on the dataset size and model complexity.
-Early stopping based on validation likelihood was employed to prevent overfitting.
-To ensure full reproducibility, we plan to make all code, configuration files, and instructions available to replicate the experiments.
+We trained our SPNs using the \texttt{SPFlow} library \cite{molinaSPFlowEasyExtensible2019}, which provides automatic structure learning and exact inference for tractable probabilistic models.
+The structure learning relies on hierarchical clustering and recursive variable partitioning to identify conditional independencies in the data.
+We tuned hyperparameters using \texttt{WandB} \cite{biewaldExperimentTrackingWeights2020} via Bayesian search with 500 trials per dataset, selecting models based on validation log--likelihood.
+We standardized and discretized features per leaf node type.
+Individual runs took seconds to minutes, depending on dataset size and model complexity.
+We used early stopping to mitigate overfitting.